 Want to move forward?
 Here are some guidelines.

-- Paste your query letter into the email. *Attachments will not be opened.
+- Paste your query letter into the form.
 Make sure it includes:

 - The pitch we gave a heart to

 - Do you have any writing credits?

 - What is your social media info?

 - Paste your synopsis into the form, 250-500 words preferably.

 - We know everyone hates these, but it really helps us to know there is a structure to the story.

 - We need to know the large strokes, the ending, the twists and turns.

 - Attach the first 5k words of your story through the form in standard manuscript format.